Kawamashi/qmk_modules/layer_word/readme.md

   return false;
 }
 ```

+Any other symbol from the layer will be processed, but the Layer Word will end and the layer will be deactivated afterwards.

+Layer Words have also a similar effet to Layer Lock.
+For instance, I access my Navigation layer with a Layer Tap key.
+On this layer, I have my `NAVWORD` key.
+When I press it, the navigation layer will stay on, even when the LT key is released.
+The layer will be deactivated when a word-breaking character is tapped.

+Like Layer Lock, Layer Words prevent layer tap keys to

 Tout autre symbole de la couche sera saisi, mais le Layer Word se terminera et la couche sera désactivée quand la touche sera relâchée.
 Le paramétrage de mes Layer Words se trouve [ici](https://github.com/Kawamashi/qmk_userspace/blob/main/keyboards/splitkb/kyria/rev1/base/keymaps/Kawamashi/word_conf.c).